ENGAGE Conference 2019 left us with all kinds of great strategies and next steps for how to use technology to help our churches thrive.

 We gained an even deeper understanding on how to use social media in this power-packed post.

-Now, we are going to look at what communication experts have to say about crafting an impactful and engaging message.
+Now, we are going to look at what church communication experts have to say about crafting an impactful and engaging message.
 In this day and age, our messaging is not limited to what people hear and read when they are physically at our church.
 We live in a digital age where every sermon, graphic, Facebook post, and email is communicating a bigger message to our community and we need to be intentional about how we craft each and every one.

-Now, before you get overwhelmed, these communication experts have laid out strategies that are proven and applicable.
-You don’t have to turn your whole communication strategy upside down.
+Now, before you get overwhelmed, these church communication experts have laid out strategies that are proven and applicable.
+You don’t have to turn your whole church visitors communication strategy upside down.
 But I know that implementing these strategies, even if just one at a time, will yield huge increases in your community’s engagement.

 As StoryBrand certified guide Wes Gay explains, “it’s not the how, it’s the what that matters.
 Technology is a highly effective tool to communicate a message; but if the message isn’t right, the tool is useless”.